KeithBillings/Homework-01CodeRefactoring/README.md

 	Once I was finished, I committed my changes (via the GitBash console within VSC) and pushed it to the branch I created to simulate myself proposing project changes to a group.

-	Being a group of one, I approved the changes that were committed, and merged the branch into the Master
+	Being a group of one, I approved the changes that were committed, and pulled the branch into the Master

 ### Changes made